rabin2360/Computer-Graphics/ProjectFireWorks/README.txt

 6. Page Up: Will look up.
 7. Page Down: Will look down.
 8. 'T/t': Will toggle the texture on the water surface.
-9. 'W/w': Will display the extra pillar objects on the sides of the pool.
+9. 'F/f': Will toggle the display of fog.
-10. 'F/f': Will toggle the display of fog.
+10. 'Esc': To escape the project.